 Upon Simon’s death, the Shirley Trust provided to Simon a Limited Power to appoint the trust’s assets “to or for the benefit of one of more of my [Shirley’s] lineal descendants and their spouses.”

 ANSWER – Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-Eliot states again that Shirley’s lineal descendants and their spouses specifically exclude for ALL purposes of the alleged Shirley Trust, Theodore and Pamela, their lineal descendants and their spouses as PREDECEASED.
+Eliot states again that Shirley’s lineal descendants and their spouses are clearly defined in Shirleys Trust and specifically exclude for ALL purposes of the alleged Shirley Trust, Theodore and Pamela, their lineal descendants and their spouses as PREDECEASED.

+ADD SHIRLEY TRUST SECTION III E 1.

 The Shirley Trust provides an alternate or default disposition for any parts of the trust that Simon does not or cannot effectively appoint: such assets “shall be divided among and held in separate Trusts for my [Shirley] lineal descendants then living, per stirpes.”

 Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
 Eliot states again that Shirley’s lineal descendants and their spouses specifically exclude for ALL purposes of the alleged Shirley Trust, Theodore and Pamela, their lineal descendants and their spouses as PREDECEASED.

+ADD WHOLE PARAGRAPH OF SHIRley trust under section II E. 2.

 Simon exercised his Special Power in Article II in the Will of Simon L. Bernstein dated July 25, 2012 (“Simon’s Will”).

 Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
 Eliot states that everything Simon did allegedly in 2012 is challenged already to this Court in the Estate matters as Fraudulent, Forged, Improperly Notarized and part of a larger fraud to seize illegally Dominion and Control of the Estates and Trusts and loot the Estates and Trusts of Simon and Shirley.
 That again, there is no defined “Special Power” in the alleged Shirley Trust and Eliot has never heard of a special power.
-What the Trustee is hesitant to make clear to this Court is that it was a VERY LIMITED POWER OF APPOINTMENT.
+What the Trustee is hesitant to make clear to this Court is that it was a VERY LIMITED POWER OF APPOINTMENT and the only permissible appointees under the limited power of appointment are Eliot, Jill and Lisa and their respective lineal descentants.

+ADD SECTION E.1 Limited Power language under Shirley Trust

+ADD SHERIFF REPOrt of Robert Spallina admitted Simon could not do this lawfully

 An authentic copy of Simon’s Will is attached as Exhibit “C”.